A SANTA DI NIOLU THE CATENACCIU SAINT JOHN THE BAPTIST

 The procession reaches the half-way point; questions, answer, incantations..the ritual of the Stations of the Cross.
 Then they move off once more into the dark, the voices and the sound of the chains echo in the narrow alleyways.

-The journey of the Grand Penitent ends where it began, beside the Church of Sainte Mary where the priest delivers a Sermon and Blessings to the peope gathered at the square.
+The journey of the Grand Penitent ends where it began, beside the Church of Sainte Marie where the priest delivers a Sermon and Blessings to the peope gathered at the square.

 The Midsummer Festival of Saint John the Baptist